mariadb-corporation/MaxScale/Documentation/Reference/Module-Commands.md

 module API.
 Currently, only MaxAdmin implements an interface to the module commands.

-All registered module commands can be shown with `maxadmin list functions` and they can be executed with `maxadmin call function <domain> <name> ARGS...` where _<domain>_ is the domain where the module registered the function and _<name>_ is the name of the function. _ARGS_ is a function specific list of arguments.
+All registered module commands can be shown with `maxadmin list commands` and they can be executed with `maxadmin call command <domain> <name> ARGS...` where _<domain>_ is the domain where the module registered the command and _<name>_ is the name of the command. _ARGS_ is a function specific list of arguments.

 ## Developer reference

 The module command API is defined in the _modulecmd.h_ header.
 It consists of various functions to register and call module commands.
 Read the function documentation in the header for more details.

+**Note:** The domain should match the name of the module.

 The following example registers the module command _my_command_ in the _my_module_ domain.